-Our pretty little white just keeps on getting better, this year we picked the earliest ever for that super crisp dryness that you all seem to love.
+Our pretty little white just keeps on getting better, with the fruit for this wine being the first of the 2023 harvest handpicked for that super crisp dryness that you all seem to love.

 91 points, Halliday Companion 2022, Ned Goodwin: "While it is not on the label, this is straight up muscat à petits grains.
 Light-weight, beautifully aromatic and palpably dry, this is the sort of wine served as an apero while staring at the Mediterranean, from the Languedoc to the Côte d'Azur.
 Honey blossom, jasmine, musk, grape spice, dill and a rub of citrus unwind across a talcy palate.
 Delicious drinking."

 90 points, James Suckling 2021, Nick Stock: "Aromas of cut grass, lemon juice and peel and fresh-picked sage make a fresh impression on the nose, as well as lychee and honey.
 The palate has a smooth, softly fleshy feel with pear pastry.
 Fresh finish."

 Reviews of 2020 Petit Blanc: Mike Bennie, Winefront, 91 points: "What a fun thing from H&Y. And good thing.
 Cucumber, lemon squash, green herbs.
 Good scents.
 Lots of juicy, bouncy fun in the palate.
 More cucumber, lemon squash, Real Lemonade perhaps, some green apple.
 Zingy finish whips things tart and clean.
 Good times.
 Lots of personality and lots of drinkability."